Momentum Guidance: Plug-and-Play Guidance for Flow Models: Additional Implementation Details

-We evaluate Momentum Guidance on the improved DiT-XL model released by~\citep{let2025Liu}.
-The XL configuration is trained for \(400{,}000\) steps with a global batch size of \(2048\), uses an EMA decay of \(0.9999\), a learning rate of \(2\times 10^{-4}\), and adopts the logit-normal training-time distribution introduced in~\citep{esser2024scaling}.
+We evaluate Momentum Guidance using the improved DiT-XL checkpoint from the official Rectified Flow codebase~\citep{let2025Liu}.
+The model is trained for \(400{,}000\) steps with a global batch size of \(2048\), EMA decay \(0.9999\), learning rate \(2\times 10^{-4}\), and the logit-normal time-sampling distribution introduced by SD3~\citep{esser2024scaling}.

-For FID, IS, and precision–recall metrics, we follow the evaluation protocol of~\citep{dhariwal2021diffusion}.
-When sweeping MG hyperparameters, we perform a grid search over \((\alpha,\beta)\) with step size \(0.2\).
-To ensure strict comparability across all configurations, we fix the initial noise batch for every run so that differences in reported metrics arise solely from algorithmic changes rather than stochastic variation in initialization.
+FID, IS, and precision--recall are computed following the evaluation protocol of~\citep{dhariwal2021diffusion}.
+For each CFG scale and NFE budget, we sweep \((\alpha,\beta)\) on a grid with spacing \(0.2\), select the configuration by FID-10K, and report the corresponding FID-50K, IS, precision, and recall.
+All configurations share the same initial noise batch, so metric differences reflect the sampling rule rather than random variation in the initial latent.

-For Table~\ref{tab:cfg_vs_ours}, we report the best FID obtained for each $(\alpha,\beta)$ and list the corresponding IS, precision, and recall measured at that optimum.
-Nevertheless, Figure~\ref{fig:cfg_fid_pr_2x3} shows that \textit{most MG configurations (the shaded bands)} consistently improve FID across a wide hyperparameter range.
-This demonstrates that MG is robust and only mildly sensitive to the choice of \((\alpha,\beta)\).
-Despite this robustness, we still recommend performing a small hyperparameter sweep to obtain the strongest results for a given sampler or guidance setting.
+Although Table~\ref{tab:cfg_vs_ours} reports FID-selected configurations, Figure~\ref{fig:cfg_fid_pr_2x3} shows the full sweep through the shaded bands.
+Most nonzero MG settings improve over the baseline across a broad range, indicating that the method is not sensitive to precise hyperparameter tuning.
+In practice, a small sweep is still useful for obtaining the strongest result under a given sampler and guidance scale.

-\subsection{Optional normalization and unbiased EMA}
+\subsection{Optional Normalization and Unbiased EMA}

-Beyond the basic EMA update, we also explored two minor refinements to the momentum term.
-Given the raw EMA state $\tilde{\vm}_{t_i}$, our default implementation initializes the EMA as $\tilde{\vm}_{t_0} \!=\! \vv_{t_0}$.
-In contrast, the unbiased variant uses a zero-initialized EMA and applies the correction
+Beyond the basic EMA update, we consider two small refinements to the velocity momentum.
+The basic update initializes the EMA with the first velocity, \(\tilde{\vm}_{t_0}=\vv_{t_0}\).
+The debiased variant instead uses a zero-initialized accumulator and applies the standard EMA correction

 where $s_i$ is the number of EMA updates up to time $t_i$.
-We further optionally apply a per-sample normalization that matches the $\ell_2$-norm of the current velocity,
+We also test a per-sample normalization that matches the \(\ell_2\)-norm of the momentum to that of the current velocity,

-The unbiased correction compensates for the bias in a zero-initialized EMA, preventing the momentum term from being underestimated during the earliest flow steps.
-The normalization removes trivial scale differences between $v_{t_i}$ and the EMA vector.
+The debiasing correction prevents a zero-initialized EMA from being underestimated during the earliest flow steps, while normalization removes trivial scale differences between \(\vv_{t_i}\) and the EMA reference.
+Neither refinement changes the number of model evaluations or the form of the MG update.